RgbTrouw/Qs-Messenger/README.md

 *** Latest Update ***

 A workaround for creating a Windows connection might have been found, so we might be happy to provide an update / patch this following period.

-It is merely an intermediary solution to allow general public testing of the app and it involves some changes to the network architecture.

 *** Latest Update ***

 <Introduction>